jellyfin/jellyfin-roku-legacy/DEVGUIDE.md

 # Dev Guide For The Jellyfin Roku App

+Follow the steps below to install the app on your personal Roku device.
+This will enable you to write code for the app, install the latest beta release, as well as provide app logs to the developers if you encounter a bug.

 - [Dev Guide For The Jellyfin Roku App](#dev-guide-for-the-jellyfin-roku-app)
   - [Developer Mode](#developer-mode)
   - [Clone the GitHub Repo](#clone-the-github-repo)